SuleMareVientu/GameplayFixesV-ScriptHookV/README.md

     - Definable minimum and maximum time for reaction.
     - Togglable when in cover.
     - Compatibility with other options that drop the player's weapon (so that the bullet reactions do not drop the player's weapon).
-- Allow weapons inside the safehouse.
-    - Uses function hooks and could break upon updating.

 **Player Vehicle:**
 - Disable mid-air car controls and the ability to rotate the player's vehicle while stuck/upside down.
 - Disable the automatic explosion after the player's vehicle collides with something at high speeds.
 - Disable engine fire/smoke.
 - Leave the engine on when exiting a vehicle unless the player keeps the exit vehicle button pressed for 250ms.
 Exactly like GTA:IV.
-- Disable the auto-centering of the player vehicle's wheels on exit.
 - Keeps the current position of the player vehicle's hydraulics on enter/exit.
     - **Requires at least b2372**.
 - Turn on brake lights while the player's vehicle is stopped.